FOSSEE/st-scripts/input_output/script.rst

 Script
 ------

-Hello friends and welcome to the tutorial on Input/Output
+Hello friends and welcome to this tutorial on Input/Output

 {{{ Show the slide containing title }}}